hightekvagabond/dickspicableyou/README.md

 # dickspicableyou

+The Thread that started this project: https://www.facebook.com/hightekvagabond/posts/10155746803019329 (if you aren't my friend on facebook you can't see it, this is more for my own reference)

 This is a repo for a phone app for responding to unsolicited pictures of a sexual nature.

 Features I'd like to put in this app are: